 Chi of Tallinn

 Marzipan painting is a popular craft activity if you want to delve into the traditional cultural experience.
-Go to the oldest working cafe in Tallinn, Maiasmokk – meaning ‘person with a sweet tooth’ which tells you a bit about key likes of an average Estonian.
+Go to the oldest working cafe in Tallinn, Maiasmokk – meaning ‘person with a sweet tooth’, which tells you a bit about the key likes of an average Estonian.
 Christmas is a great time to get hold of painted marzipan, which can be eaten for up to four months.

-Kumu – the HQ of Estonia’s national museum is an interesting, contemporary building with sharp cutting chi.
-Niguliste Museum (formerly Church of St Nicholas) is famous for the 15th century Dance of Death artwork.
+Kumu – the HQ of Estonia’s National Museum is an interesting, contemporary building with sharp cutting chi.
+Niguliste Museum (formerly Church of St Nicholas) is famous for the 15th-century Dance of Death artwork.

 Peeping Tom in Tallinn

 An interesting building at Pikk Street with a Peeping Tom bust on top of the building, put up by a Russian businessman to deter neighbours’ prowess eyes.

 Tallinn, the capital of Estonia, is a city where the spiritual tapestry is as rich and diverse as its history.
 Nestled on the shores of the Baltic Sea, Tallinn’s spiritual landscape is a fascinating blend of ancient traditions, medieval heritage, and a contemporary quest for personal spiritual paths.
 This combination creates a unique environment for the exploration and discovery of spiritual practices and beliefs.